joebew42/opensubs.io/scratchpad.md

 ## DONE

+- All the payments - prior to the release of this feature - will be migrated to a `Uncategorized`category (we translate this by adding the value uncategorized in the category field?).
 - Write an acceptance test to document that as a logged user I can create a new subscription by specifing its category
 - Add a new field `category` to `subscriptions`
 - Try to play with the application